Japan, South Korea fret as surging coronavirus undermines leaders' support

 Across the sea in South Korea, President Moon Jae-in also faces sliding ratings as clusters of new infections fuel criticism over what many see as slack containment.

-“Our back is against the wall,” Moon said.
+“Our back is against the wall,” he said.
 “This is a crucial moment to devote all our virus control capabilities and administrative power to stopping the coronavirus.”

 South Korea reported a new daily record of 1,030 infections on Sunday, a big worry for a country for months held up as a mitigation success story but still a fraction of the tallies being seen in some European countries and the United States, where vaccines are being rolled out.